mwdle/NextcloudConfig/README.md

     docker compose up -d
     ```

 Your containers should be up and running and your Nextcloud instance be accessible on port 80 in the container.
-Setup your Docker Networks and reverse proxy accordingly.
+Attach your reverse proxy container to the previously created Nextcloud Docker Network and configure it accordingly.

 ## License